 Customized spaces, even bathroom spaces, always look and feel more expensive than generic, builder-grade ones.
 One way to customize your bathroom, no matter the style or size, is to install an oversized vanity mirror and mount a bathroom lighting fixture on top of the mirror face itself.
+Bathroom lights over mirrors always add that wow factor and can elevate the overall style of the bathroom.

 This strategy allows you to maximize your vanity mirror size and height (which serves to expand the space) and double up on your lighting – a win-win.
 This tutorial will walk you through how to accomplish this successfully, without damaging your custom-cut mirror.